s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:cloudhaskellslaves}

-With the `State`/`Conf` data structure we can now implement our node-discovery scheme.
+With the `State`/`Conf` data structure, we can now implement our node-discovery scheme.

-Starting with the slave nodes, we can just use the basic utilities for a slave backend in the SimpleLocalNet library.
+For the slave nodes, we can just use the basic utilities for a slave backend in the SimpleLocalNet library.
 The code to start a node for the `Slave` backend is then: